 Bathrooms & Changing Rooms

-There is good amount of bathrooms at the cenote, and there are also changing rooms where you can get in and out of your swimwear and get changed.
+Bathrooms are available, as well as changing rooms where you can get in and out of your swimwear and get changed.

 Food at Cenote Azul